jamesw98/ghsfl-docs/tournament_hosting_guide.markdown

 ## Check In Information
 <span style="color:yellow">When checking in fencers, please ensure that they are listed on the FencingTime competitor list.
 If a fencer is not on the check in sheet or on the FencingTime competitor list you **cannot** add them to the tournament.
 Schools are given ample time to create and submit their rosters.
 If a fencer was not on the roster, and thus, not on the FencingTime competitor list, they are not allowed to fence at this event.</span>

-<span style="color:yellow">If it is found out that fencers have been added the day of an event, the host will receive a warning.
+<span style="color:yellow">If tournament records show that fencers have been added the day of an event, the host will receive a warning.
 Upon a second offense, the Board may sanction penalties.</span>

 ## Timeline